 How to Enable or Disable Projecting to this PC in Windows 11

-You enable or disable Projecting to this PC in Windows 11 to allow your computer to wirelessly receive screen mirroring from other devices.
+Projecting to this PC in Windows 11 lets you turn your computer into a wireless receiver for other Miracast devices.

 Prerequisites for Wireless Display